-After selecting a Concert Magic song to play back, hold down the TEMPO button.
+After selecting a Concert Magic song to play back, press the TEMPO button.
 Then the LED display shows tempo value.
-While holding down the TEMPO button, use the VALUE buttons to change the tempo.
+Use the VALUE buttons to change the tempo.

 You can control the tempo, either before playing back a song or while playing back.